-Movements in interest rates on variable rate debt would change our future earnings and cash flows, but would not significantly affect the fair value of those instruments.
+Conversely, movements in interest rates on variable rate debt would change our future earnings and cash flows, but would not significantly affect the fair value of those instruments.
 However, changes in required risk premiums would result in changes in the fair value of floating rate instruments.
-As of December 31, 2018, we were exposed to market risks related to fluctuations in interest rates on \$328.8 million of variable rate debt outstanding.
-As of December 31, 2018, we have also entered into three interest rate cap agreements with an aggregate notional value of \$107.2 million, which effectively cap one-month LIBOR at 3.00%.
-The weighted-average remaining term of the interest rate caps is 0.8 years.
-Based on interest rates as of December 31, 2018, if interest rates were 100 basis points higher or lower during the 12 months ending December 31, 2019, interest expense on our variable rate debt would increase or decrease, respectively, by \$2.7 million and \$3.3 million, respectively.
+As of December 31, 2017, we were exposed to market risks related to fluctuations in interest rates on \$332.0 million of variable rate debt outstanding.
+Based on interest rates as of December 31, 2017, if interest rates were 100 basis points higher or lower during the 12 months ending December 31, 2018, interest expense on our variable rate debt would increase or decrease, respectively, by \$3.3 million.

-The weighted-average interest rate of our variable rate debt as of December 31, 2018 was 5.2%.
-The weighted-average interest rate represents the actual interest rate in effect as of December 31, 2018 (consisting of the contractual interest rate and the effect of interest rate caps, if applicable), using interest rate indices as of December 31, 2018 where applicable.
+The annual effective interest rate of our fixed rate real estate loan receivable as of December 31, 2017 was 11.7%.
+The effective interest rate represents the effective interest rate as of December 31, 2017, using the interest method, which we use to recognize interest income on our real estate loan receivable.
+The weighted-average interest rate of our variable rate debt as of December 31, 2017 was 4.2%.
+The weighted-average interest rate represents the actual interest rate in effect as of December 31, 2017 (consisting of the contractual interest rate and the effect of interest rate caps, if applicable), using interest rate indices as of December 31, 2017 where applicable.